A Geometric Realization of Spherical T-Duality via $\star$-Diagrams: A Concise Account and New Results on star -diagrams

-\end{lemma} We are prepared to demonstrate the following using the results from Lemma \ref{lem:auxiliaryforcohomology}. \begin{theorem} Let $M\leftarrow \mathcal{P}\rightarrow M'$ be a $\star$-diagram with a compact connected structure group $G$.
-Assume the induced $G$-action on $M$ is effective and almost free.
-Then the induced $G$-action on $M'$ is effective and almost free, and there exists an isomorphism between the following equivariant cohomologies
+\begin{theorem} Let $M\leftarrow P\rightarrow M'$ be a $\star$-diagram with compact structure group $G$, and assume that the induced $G$-action on $M$ is almost free.
+Then the induced $G$-action on $M'$ is almost free, and there is an isomorphism of equivariant cohomologies